 Find Support

-When caring for a child that lives with a mood disorder diagnosis, it is important to find support from other people who understand what you’re going through.
+When caring for a child who lives with a mood disorder diagnosis, it is important to find support from other people who understand what you’re going through.
 DBSA has online support groups for parents and caregivers, so you can talk with other parents who get it.
-DBSA also has an online community, the Parent and Caregiver Network, where you can connect with parents and caregivers in similar circumstances.